Thayer School of Engineering: History

-Thayer School is named for Sylvanus Thayer, an alumnus of Dartmouth in the class of 1807.
-Thayer was known as the "Father of West Point" for his 16-year superintendency of West Point's United States Military Academy, where he developed an extensive engineering curriculum unlike any other in the United States at the time.
-In 1867, after 30 years of professional service in the Army Corps of Engineers, Thayer endowed Dartmouth College with $40,000 (and increased the gift to $70,000 by 1871) for the establishment of a school of engineering, initially called the Thayer School of Civil Engineering.
+Thayer School of Engineering is named for Colonel and Brevet Brigadier Sylvanus Thayer, a Dartmouth College alumnus from the Class of 1807, who had developed an extensive engineering curriculum West Point's United States Military Academy unlike any other in the United States at the time and was known as the "Father of West Point" for his 16-year superintendency and leadership at the academy.
+In 1867, after 30 years of professional service in the Army Corps of Engineers, Thayer endowed Dartmouth with $40,000 (and increased the gift to $70,000 by 1871) for the establishment of a civilian school of engineering.

-The school officially opened in 1871, with six students.
-The curriculum borrowed heavily from the model which Thayer himself had developed at West Point; graduates of the two-year program were awarded a degree in civil engineering (C.E.).
-Though Robert Fletcher, the first director and dean of the school, was also its only instructor for several years, the enrollment, funding, and faculty of the School increased markedly throughout the late 19th and early 20th centuries.
+Initially called the Thayer School of Civil Engineering, its first classes began in 1871 with three students.
+Robert Fletcher, a young lieutenant, was named the school's first dean and lone faculty.
+The curriculum borrowed heavily from the model that Thayer had developed at West Point—a two-year program that culminated in a degree in civil engineering.
+Thayer's endowment had not initially provided for the school's physical plant, and for years, engineering students took classes in various locations throughout Dartmouth's campus and at one points, at a former building of the New Hampshire College of Agriculture and the Mechanic Arts.

+Under Fletcher, who served as Thayer's dean for 47 years, the school's enrollment, endowment, faculty and student population, and facilities grew significantly throughout the late 1800s and early 1900s.

-Under the administration of Frank Warren Garran (dean of the School from 1933 to 1945), Thayer experienced extensive expansion and modernization.
-Thayer's curriculum expanded to incorporate mechanical engineering and electrical engineering, as well as a dual business/engineering administration degree from the Tuck School of Business.
-Garran also oversaw the establishment of Cummings Hall, the Thayer School's first dedicated physical plant, and the institution of the school's first major research program, which was in radiophysics.
-Dean William P. Kimball (1945–61) continued the school's growing emphasis on research and established the first master's degrees for students wishing to earn more than a Bachelor of Engineering.
+Frank Warren Garran, who served as dean from 1933 to 1945, expanded Thayer's curriculum to include mechanical engineering and electrical engineering, as well as a dual business and engineering administration degree with Dartmouth's Tuck School of Business.
+Garran oversaw the establishment of Cummings Hall, Thayer's first building specifically dedicated to engineering, and the launch of the school's first major research program at the time in radiophysics.
+Under William P. Kimball, who served as dean from 1945 to 1961, Thayer established the first master's degree programs in engineering.

-In 1961, Myron Tribus became dean of the School, placing a heavy emphasis on the practical, problem-solving aspects of engineering as well as the traditional, theoretical base of the discipline.
-Tribus developed an integrated curriculum and introduced design courses to the school to provide Thayer students with real-life experience in creative applications of engineering.
-Under Tribus, the Thayer School offered its first doctorates in engineering.
+Under Myron Tribus, who became dean of Thayer in 1961, the school began offering its first doctoral degrees in engineering.
+Tribus brought emphasis to the practical, problem-solving aspects of engineering and introduced an integrated engineering curriculum that included design courses to provide engineering students with real-life experience in creative applications of engineering.

 From the 1970s to the first decade of the 21st century, the Thayer School saw expansion into new fields such as nanotechnology and biochemical engineering, as well as collaboration with such nearby institutions as Dartmouth Medical School, the Dartmouth-Hitchcock Medical Center, and the Cold Regions Research and Engineering Laboratory.
 In the early first decade of the 21st century, the core curriculum for undergraduates was revamped under Dean Lewis Duncan (1998–2004), making the school's offerings more accessible to non-major Dartmouth students.
-The MacLean Engineering Sciences Center (ESC), completed in 2006, was a $21 million project to expand the school's classrooms and research centers.